 Make Sure the Lens is Clean

 This one is hard to do, even for me.
-Don’t use the zoom feature on your phone.
-Your shots will always turn out grainy.
+Don’t use the digital zoom feature on your phone.
+Your shoots will always turn out grainy.
 Instead, get closer to your subject or use an app later to edit the photo.

 Hold the Flash

-Flash photography has a great way of ruining everything.
+Flash photography the flash (LED) on a phone has a great way of ruining your shoot.
 At night, the contrast is just too great and you end up with an overexposed or harshly light photograph.
 Opt for natural lighting or no photo at all.